solita/solita.github.com/_posts/2018-12-07-fast-starting-clojure-lambdas-using-graalvm.md

 ## A new hope emerges - GraalVM and Lambda custom runtime

-This year have given two new release which makes the situation better.
-First Oracle released a new [GraalVM universal virtual machine](https://www.graalvm.org/) for running applications written in JavaScript, Python, Ruby, R, JVM-based languages like Java, Scala, Kotlin, Clojure, and LLVM-based languages such as C and C++.
-GraalVM can ahead of time (AOT) compile JVM applications to native binaries which start very fast compared to just in time (JIT) compiled programs running in the regular JVM.
-Also the memory footprint is smaller in native images.
+This year has given two new releases which make the situation better.
+First, Oracle released a new [GraalVM universal virtual machine](https://www.graalvm.org/) for running applications written in JavaScript, Python, Ruby, R, JVM-based languages like Java, Scala, Kotlin, Clojure, and LLVM-based languages such as C and C++.
+GraalVM can ahead-of-time (AOT) compile JVM applications to native binaries which start very fast compared to just-in-time (JIT) compiled programs running in the regular JVM.
+The memory footprint is also smaller in native images.

 Second important release was [custom AWS Lambda Runtimes](https://docs.aws.amazon.com/lambda/latest/dg/runtimes-custom.html) which were introduced in AWS re:Invent 2018.
 The custom runtimes makes possible to make Lambdas with any technology which can be run on Linux - a support is now available for example Ruby, PHP and Cobol!
 Before that, supported were JVM, Python, Node.JS, C#, GO and PowerShell.
 With the custom runtime it is possible to compile Clojure as a native GraalVM binary and run it in AWS Lambda.